Harnessing the power of collaborative

 they collaborated with The Henry Ford

-Museum and Research Center
+Museum and Research Center.
+In Kansas

 City, they had help from the Kauffman Foundation.
 Portland partnered with the Oregon Museum of Science and Industry.